Skip to main content

 How to Use the Model Effectively

-• Think of the model as a mirror and a map — it reflects your current state and helps guide future improvements
+• Think of the model as a mirror and a map — it reflects the current state and helps guide future improvements

 • Use it to drive prioritization, inform budgeting, and support risk-based decision-making

-• Refer to the detailed breakdown in [Maturity Levels in Detail] to better align your evaluations
+• Refer to the detailed breakdown in [Maturity Levels in Detail] to better align evaluations

 Wrap-up / Next Steps

-Maturity assessments aren't just checklists — they’re strategic tools.
-The more thoughtfully you apply the model, the more value you’ll get from it.
+Maturity assessments aren't just checklists — they're strategic tools.
+The more thoughtfully the model is applied, the more value it delivers.
 Look for patterns, identify gaps, and use the scale to spark real improvements across your cybersecurity program.

 Did this answer your question?